epicodus/lhtp/README.md

 ## Pulling course docs and images from GitHub

-The scripts to pull content from private GitHub repos are written to work with a GitHub App.
+The scripts to pull content from GitHub repos are written to work with a GitHub App.

 For local development, add the following to `.env`: